aconrad/pycobertura/README.md

 introduced as uncovered and is shown in red, when prefixed as a minus sign, the line is no longer uncovered and is rendered in green.

-Analogously you can also show the diff in csv format with the option to define a delimiter (\t and \n should also work here) via:
+Analogously you can also show the diff in csv format with the option to define a delimiter (\t should also work here) via:

 ```shell
 pycobertura diff tests/dummy.source1/coverage.xml tests/dummy.source2/coverage.xml --format csv --delimiter ";"